joshuaeckroth/csci431-website/notes/prolog.md

 false.
 ~~~

-We do simulate an "OR" by writing multiple definitions for the same rule:
+We can simulate an "or" by writing multiple definitions for the same rule:

 ~~~ prolog
 engineer(X) :- mechanical_engineer(X).